 These results are produced by a team with an unbeatable combination of theoretical knowledge, practical experience and determination to stay at the forefront of emerging trends.

 Our clients praise our reliability.
 They comment on our helpful communication.
 They feel their input is valued.
 They’re impressed by the quality of the CFD service and product.

 The main tool we use to work our CFD magic is Star CCM+ developed by Siemens.

 - hull form optimization and appendage alignment

-Our high-performance cluster environment guarantees we can meet even the most demanding simulation or tightest schedule.
+We use both in-house and third party high-performance clusters to guarantee we can meet even the most demanding simulation or tightest schedule.